directvt/vtm/doc/architecture.md

 #### Output

-Console UI applications running as external processes are instantly rendered into their host `DirectVT Gateways ` windows running directly in the desktop server address space.
+Console UI applications running as external processes are instantly rendered into their host `DirectVT Gateways` windows running directly in the desktop server address space.

-The desktop server receives and caches the window rasters and sends the corresponding projection rendering to desktop clients at each internal timer tick.
+The desktop server receives and caches window bitmaps and sends incremental changes to desktop clients every tick of an internal timer.

 The binary render stream received from the desktop server to output is converted by the desktop client to the format suitable for the console being used to output.
 The console type is detected at the desktop client startup and can be one of the following:
 - XTerm-compatible terminal with truecolor support